Men Don't Leave

 Men Don't Leave is a 1990 American comedy-drama film starring Jessica Lange as a housewife who, after the death of her husband, moves with her two sons to Baltimore.
 Chris O'Donnell, Arliss Howard, Joan Cusack, Charlie Korsmo and Kathy Bates also co-star in this film.
 The film, directed by Paul Brickman and co-written with Barbara Benedek, is a remake of the 1981 French film La Vie Continue.
 The original music score was composed by Thomas Newman.
-Warner Brothers released the film on DVD for the first time on September 15, 2009, as part of the "Warner Archive Collection".
+Warner Home Video released the film on DVD for the first time on September 15, 2009, as part of the "Warner Archive Collection".

 Plot

 Weighed down by her late contractor husband's debts in Bingham, Maryland, widowed mother Beth Macauley is compelled to sell her house and move to a less costly locale.
 She relocates to Baltimore with her sons Chris and Matt and takes a job at a gourmet food store managed by Lisa Coleman.
 16 year-old Chris turns angry and aggressive while 7 year-old Matt hides his deep sense of loss under a steely exterior.
 Beth is drawn into a relationship with Charles Simon, a musician who builds her self-esteem.
 However, after losing her job, she plunges into a five-day depression during which she refuses to leave her bedroom.

 Beth is a vulnerable, easily discouraged person who cannot seem to get a grip on her circumstances.
 Chris falls in love with Jody, an older radiographer who lives in the same building.
 Shortly after Chris turns 17, he announces he's moving in with Jody.
 Matt falls under the influence of a schoolmate who breaks into houses and steals VCRs.
 His dream is to get enough money to buy back their suburban house.
 Beth and her sons eventually pull themselves together, and realize that to abandon each other is not the answer.
 Beth tells her sons, "Heartbreak is life educating us," and the lessons turn out to be worth learning.